 When an employer himself pays for or reimburses the cost of tickets for passages, including leave passages for his employee and family, the value of the passages is a non-taxable benefit of the employee provided the employee is

 ii. is in Kenya solely for the purpose of serving his employer and

 Where, however, such employee receives a cash sum either periodically or in one amount which he is free to save or spend as he chooses or for any other purposes and for the expenditure of which he does not have to account to the employer, the amount received is a taxable cash allowance.

 Where an employer provides all its employees (including directors) with free medical services or free medical insurance, the value of such medical service or insurance is not a taxable benefit on the employee.

 Please note that:

 b.
-The medical insurance must be provided a provider who is approved the Commissioner of Insurance.
+The medical insurance must be provided by a provider who is approved by the Commissioner of Insurance.

 iii.
 Employers contributions to registered or unregistered pension scheme or provident fund

 Contributions made by employers on behalf of employees to retirements schemes is not taxable on the employee.
 However, contributions paid by a non-taxable employer to unregistered pension scheme or excess contributions paid to a registered pension scheme, provident fund or individual retirement fund; shall be employment benefit chargeable to tax on the employee.